Rookout/docs/docs/installation-python.md

 ### Source Code Version

-Python Rook will attempt to determine the current Git commit the application is based off, and will report it.
+The Python Rook will attempt to determine the current Git commit the application is based off, and will report it.
 The resolution takes place in the following steps:
 1. If there's an environment variable named 'ROOKOUT_COMMIT' use it.
 1. If there's an environment variable named 'ROOKOUT_GIT' get the current Git head from that path.